Robert Willis (hacker): Hacking

 Willis has worked in offensive security and red teaming for the military, later receiving a Texas Medal of Merit for his cybersecurity work.
 He was also employed for a time at Threatcare, a cyberattack simulation company.
 As of 2020, Willis was a managing member of 1337, Inc., a defensive cybersecurity company based in Austin, Texas.
 He is also a member of the Sakura Samurai hacking group.
 Through his work with Sakura Samurai, Willis has been involved in discovering security issues affecting Indian governmental groups, the Fermilab particle physics laboratory, Ford, and John Deere.

 Misinformation

 In October 2021, Willis revealed in an Ars Technica profile that he was "Hacker X", a previously anonymous individual described by Theresa Payton in her 2020 book, Manipulated: Inside the Cyberwar to Hijack Elections and Distort the Truth.
 Willis described how he had helped build a disinformation network and run a massive fake news operation for Natural News, a website known for anti-vax conspiracies and for promoting then presidential candidate Donald J. Trump.
-From 2015–2017, Willis and Natural News helped promote the candidacy of Donald Trump, spread hoaxes, and published political propaganda.
+From 2015–2017, Willis and Natural News helped promote the candidacy of Trump, spread hoaxes, and published political propaganda.

+Willis told Payton that he contacted the for-profit, pro-Trump Macedonian fake news industry to learn their tradecraft, tactics Ars Technica refers to as information warfare.
+In one example, Willis would choose headlines to manipulate the emotions and psychological state of their readers, often structured around the time of day.
+When Facebook banned links to Natural News in 2020, investigators revealed that the site had used content farms in North Macedonia and the Philippines.
+Facebook also discovered that Facebook Groups affiliated with Natural News were administered by people whose locations traced to Macedonia.

+Additionally, the Bosnian fact-checking site Raskrinkavanje found that Natural News and Healthy Food House, one of the original Macedonian fake health news content farms that predated the politically oriented content farms by several years, were sharing the same false stories about food.